ktangsali/physicsnemo-sym/docs/user_guide/foundational/zero_eq_turbulence.rst

 ------------

-This tutorial walks you through the process of adding a algebraic (zero equation) turbulence model to the Modulus Sym simulations.
+This tutorial walks you through the process of adding a algebraic (zero equation) turbulence model to the PhysicsNeMo Sym simulations.
 In this tutorial you will learn the following:

 #.
-How to use the Zero equation turbulence model in Modulus Sym.
+How to use the Zero equation turbulence model in PhysicsNeMo Sym.

 #.
 How to create nodes in the graph for arbitrary variables.

 .. note::
-   This tutorial assumes that you have completed the :ref:`Introductory Example` tutorial on Lid Driven Cavity Flow and have familiarized yourself with the basics of the Modulus Sym APIs.
+   This tutorial assumes that you have completed the :ref:`Introductory Example` tutorial on Lid Driven Cavity Flow and have familiarized yourself with the basics of the PhysicsNeMo Sym APIs.

 Problem Description
 -------------------